anddimario/interstellar-js/README.md

 ```
 - Test again with curl
 `curl http://localhost:3000/ciao`
-- See that if the middleware return true, the exec was blocked
+- See that if the middleware return false, the exec was blocked
+*IMP* Exec is blocked if middleware return false in stdout, or return no empyt stderr, or there's an error

 ### Body (POST) and querystring (GET) (Example based on rust)
 To show how use body (POST) or querystring (GET) requests, here an example in rust